Resisting Large Data Variations via Introspective Transformation Network: Method

-\textbf{Exploring variations.} \ The previous section describes how to learn the robust classifiers when the $\sigma_t$ is given.
-However, $\sigma_t$ is unknown and there are huge number of possibilities for selecting $\sigma_t$.
+\textbf{Searching transformation parameters} \ However, one problem encountered in the training process is that the transformation function parameter $\sigma_t$ is unknown and there are a huge number of possibilities for selecting $\sigma_t$.
 Now, the problem becomes how do we learn the $\sigma_t$ in a principled manner and apply it towards building robust classifiers?
-We solve this issue by formulating a min-max problem based upon Eqn.(\ref{eqn: discriminative model}):
+We solve this issue by formulating a min-max problem:

-Here, we rewrite $J(\theta)$ and $D(\theta, \omega)$ in Eqn.(\ref{eqn: wloss}) and Eqn.(\ref{eqn: discriminative model}) as $J(\theta, \sigma)$ and $D(\theta, \omega, \sigma)$, since $\sigma$ is now an unknown variable.
+Here, we rewrite $L_w(\phi_t)$ and $L_c(\theta_t)$ as $L_w(\phi, \sigma)$ and $L_c(\theta, \sigma)$, since $\sigma$ is now an unknown variable.
 We also subsequently drop the subscript $t$ for notational simplicity.
 The inner maximization part aims to find the transformation parameter $\sigma$ that achieves the high loss values.
-On the other hand, the goal of the outer minimization is expected to find the the model parameters $\theta$ that enables discriminators to correctly classify $x^T$ and $\omega$ allows the negative distribution to well approximate the distribution of $\mathcal{T}(S^+; \sigma_t)$ .
-However, directly solving Eqn.(\ref{eqn: min max}) is difficult.
-Thus, we break up this learning process and first find a $\sigma^{*}$ that satisfies

-where $\theta$ and $\omega$ are fixed.
-Then, $\theta$ and $\omega$ are learned by Eqn.(\ref{eqn: discriminative model}) by fixing $\sigma = \sigma^*$.
-Empirically, the first term in Eqn.(\ref{eqn: explore}) dominates over other terms, therefore we can drop the second and third terms to focus on learning more robust classifiers.
-The purpose of empirical approximation is to find the $\sigma^*$ that make $x^T$ hard to classify correctly.
-Instead of enumerating all possible examples in the data augmentation, Eqn.(\ref{eqn: explore}) efficiently and precisely finds a proper $\sigma$ that increase the robustness of the current classifiers.
+The outer minimization is expected to achieve best classification performance as well as minimizing the Wasserstein distance between transformed samples and pseudo-negative samples.
+However, directly solving Eqn.~\ref{eqn: min max} is very difficult.
+Thus, we break up this joint optimization into a two step learning process.
+We first minimize the Eqn.~\ref{eqn: min max} with fixed $\sigma$ to learn $\theta$ and $\phi$.
+The transformation parameter $\sigma$ is then optimized with previously learned $\theta$ and $\phi$.